Southeast Asia

 Results We Are Seeing

-2. Our Payroll Account solution with WING Bank has been rolled out to more than 84,000 Cambodian women factory workers in 2022.
-As a result, approximately 40% of these women factory workers actively use their digital payroll accounts.
+- Our Payroll Account solution with WING Bank has been rolled out to more than 84,000 Cambodian women factory workers since 2022.
+As a result of our Solution with Wing, today approximately 40% of women factory workers with Wing digital payroll accounts actively use the WING banking app.

 "Access to digital financial services has become a necessity, especially for Indonesian women.
 We formed the WDFI Coalition as a forum for stakeholders to collaborate in efforts to improve the welfare of Indonesian women, to achieve gender equality in the economic field, mainly through the three main agendas of the WDFI Coalition."